Curriculum

 Enrichment Programme

 These courses are either five or ten weeks long, and lessons are between one and two periods.
-Girls are made aware of the time commitments they are making when they make their choices, and must all choose optional courses for the Autumn and Spring term to complement the compulsory elements of the programme.
+Students undertaking a course are made aware of the time commitments they are making when they make their choices.

 Latest Sixth Form News